 It was designed to help companies and departments with a large document flow: Human Resources, Financial Departments, Quality Service, etc.

-Kimios web application is currently tested on Firefox, Chrome, Internet Explorer and Safari.
-It has a powerful search engine based on metadata and full-text search, multiplatform and desktop integration, service-oriented support, and an index that can be customized.
+Kimios web application is currently tested on Firefox, Chrome, Internet Explorer, and Safari.
+It has a powerful intelligent search engine based on metadata and full-text search, multiplatform and desktop integration, service-oriented support, and an index that can be customized.

 It can be accessed via a Web browser, a Windows desktop (with support for Microsoft Office), a specialized interface, or a virtual disk, and it also offers mobile access.